YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

 .. parsed-literal::
-   GTM>Set X=1,Y=1,Z=2 Kill UNDEF
+   YDB>Set X=1,Y=1,Z=2 Kill UNDEF
-   GTM>If X=1,Y=1,Z=3,UNDEF=0 Write "HI"
+   YDB>If X=1,Y=1,Z=3,UNDEF=0 Write "HI"
-   GTM>
+   YDB>

-The IF command causes YottaDB/GT.M to cease executing the line after it determines Z is not equal to three (3).
-Therefore, GT.M never evaluates the reference to the undefined variable and never generates an error.
+The IF command causes YottaDB to cease executing the line after it determines Z is not equal to three (3).
+Therefore, YottaDB never evaluates the reference to the undefined variable and never generates an error.

 Example:

 .. parsed-literal::
-   GTM>Set X=1 Kill UNDEF
+   YDB>Set X=1 Kill UNDEF
-   GTM>If X=1!(UNDEF=3) Write "HI"
+   YDB>If X=1!(UNDEF=3) Write "HI"
    HI
-   GTM>
+   YDB>

-Because YottaDB/GT.M recognizes that the X=1 fulfills the IF, it skips evaluation of the UNDEF variable and executes this IF command without generating an error.
-Because YottaDB/GT.M does not require such optimizations and in fact discourages them by requiring that all global references maintain the naked indicator, other implementations may generate an error.
+Because YottaDB recognizes that the X=1 fulfills the IF, it skips evaluation of the UNDEF variable and executes this IF command without generating an error.
+Because YottaDB does not require such optimizations and in fact, discourages them by requiring that all global references maintain the naked indicator, other implementations may generate an error.

 -----------------
 Job
 -----------------

-The JOB command initiates another YottaDB/GT.M process that executes the named routine.
+The JOB command initiates another YottaDB process that executes the named routine.

 $ZJOB is set to the pid of the process created by the JOB command.
 For more details, refer to “$ZJob”.